 Therapy dogs bring comfort and joy to people in hospitals, nursing homes, and other community residences.
 Training your dog to serve as a therapy dog may be possible and would be a great way to give back and spread smiles.

 The ideal therapy dog is well-trained, well-socialized, and truly loves people.
-A therapy dog must also be able to adjust well to new environments while staying attentive to their human handler.
-Any breed of dog—large and small—can take on this important role and you can help out and become your pup's handler.
-If it's of interest to you, it's important to understand what's involved in the process.
+A therapy dog must also be able to adjust well to new environments while staying attentive to its human handler.
+Any breed of dog—large and small—can take on this important role.

-A great way to begin is to participate in the AKC Canine Good Citizen Program (CGC).
+A great way to begin your exploration of therapy training is to participate in the AKC Canine Good Citizen Program (CGC).
 This certification shows that your dog is socialized, friendly, and has adequate basic training.
 In fact, CGC certification is a prerequisite for many therapy dog programs.

 Keep in mind that each animal-assisted therapy group is a little different.
 Learn about the groups and find out which seem to be the best fit for you and your dog.
 Each group has its own set of standards, required courses, and special testing before a dog and handler can become a registered therapy team.